How do I disable my computer BIOS splash screen?

-There are a number of different types of BIOS versions that your motherboard could have.
+There are different types of BIOS versions that your motherboard could have.
 To determine where the setting is in your computer's BIOS, check the motherboard user manual.
 In most cases, it should be mentioned there.
-If you do not have a manual for your motherboard, access the BIOS and look through all settings for anything that refers to turning on, on/off, or showing the splash screen (the wording of this option may differ by BIOS version).
+If you do not have a manual for your motherboard, download it from your manufacturer's website.
+Access the BIOS and look through all settings for anything that refers to turning on, on/off, or showing the splash screen (the wording of this option may differ by BIOS version).
 Set the option to disabled or enabled, whichever is opposite of how it is currently set.
-This should disable the splash screen.
+The splash screen will now be disabled.

 When the splash screen is disabled, the POST screen will be shown instead.
 The POST screen displays some technical specifications about your computer, like memory (RAM), CD/DVD drive, hard drive, and video card information and details.